huntermonk/huntermonk.github.io/_posts/2018-12-12-interviewing-part-2.md

 I was in an Uber to the deli when there was a car accident in front of us.

 The drivers both started yelling at each other in Italian accents - just like a movie.
 It was fantastic.

+_This is the second part in a 4 part series.
+Part three: [Interviewing, part 3️⃣.
+Offer from Uber.](http://huntermonk.com/2018/12/25/interviewing-part-3.html)._